bariskayadelen/UsefulScripts/README.md

 ### tax_adder.py

-Enter your item price and tax rate calculates tax and item's final price
+Enter your item price and tax rate calculates tax and item's final price.

+### tax_remover.py

+Enter the item's sale price and tax rate, and then find item's price.